InterActHuman: Multi-Concept Human Animation with Layout-Aligned Audio Conditions: Abstract

 \section{Abstract}

 End-to-end human animation with rich multi-modal conditions, e.g., text, image and audio has achieved remarkable advancements in recent years.
-However, most existing methods could only animate a single subject and inject conditions in a global manner, ignoring scenarios that multiple concepts could appears in the same video with rich human-human interactions and human-object interactions.
-Such global assumption prevents precise and per-identity control of multiple concepts including humans and objects, therefore hinders applications.
-In this work, we discard the single-entity assumption and introduce a novel framework that enforces strong, region-specific binding of conditions from modalities to each identity's spatiotemporal footprint.
+However, most existing methods could only animate a single subject and inject conditions in a global manner, ignoring scenarios where multiple concepts could appear in the same video with rich human-human interactions and human-object interactions.
+Such a global assumption prevents precise and per-identity control of multiple concepts including humans and objects, therefore hinders applications.
+In this work, we discard the single-entity assumption and introduce a novel framework that enforces strong, region‑specific binding of conditions from modalities to each identity's spatiotemporal footprint.
 Given reference images of multiple concepts, our method could automatically infer layout information by leveraging a mask predictor to match appearance cues between the denoised video and each reference appearance.
-Furthermore, we inject local audio condition into its corresponding region to ensure layout-aligned modality matching in a iterative manner.
-This design enables the high-quality generation of controllable multi-concept human-centric videos.
+Furthermore, we inject local audio condition into its corresponding region to ensure layout-aligned modality matching in an iterative manner.
+This design enables the high-quality generation of human dialogue videos between two to three people or video customization from multiple reference images.
 Empirical results and ablation studies validate the effectiveness of our explicit layout control for multi-modal conditions compared to implicit counterparts and other existing methods.
-See our \href{https://zhenzhiwang.github.io/interacthuman/}{Project Page} for more details.
+Video demos are available at \url{https://zhenzhiwang.github.io/interacthuman/}